fip-wizard/nanopub-template/README.md

 ## Changelog

+### 1.14.1

+- Move all additional nanopubs to the end of final document

 ### 1.14.0

-- Allow extra nanopubs per item
+- Allow additional nanopubs per item

 ### 1.13.1